Long-term care is a variety of services that supports the basic activities of daily living such as bathing, dressing, and eating.

 Malnutrition, also known as undernutrition, is both a medical and nutritional diagnosis that can result in severe consequences.

 Dietitians can assess and identify the risk factors of malnutrition and intervene with the appropriate individualized nutrition care.
-As such, dietitians play an important role in not only the prevention of malnutrition but also the treatment.
+As such, dietitians play an important role in not only the prevention of malnutrition but also its treatment.

 4. They Embrace the Philosophy of Person-Centered Values

-Person-centered care — also referred to as person-directed care — promotes choice, dignity, respect, self-determination and purposeful living.
+Person-centered care — also referred to as person-directed care — promotes choice, dignity, respect, self-determination, and purposeful living.

-In person-centered care, the goal is to keep residents at the center of care planning and decision-making process.
+In person-centered care, the goal is to keep residents at the center of care planning and the decision-making process.

 This helps residents maintain a sense of dignity and control in the long-term care setting.